Naria Girls: Character

+Animaru is a white creature from the Kingdom of Nariadia.

 Production

 Naria Girls was produced by the Bouncy, an animation studio, with the use of Kigurumi Live Animator KiLA, a real-time live animation software.
 The software was used to animate the CGI-rendered characters real-time through motion capture.
 Okazu Misoyama was responsible for the character design of the series.

 Media

 Anime

 Naria Girls premiered in Japan on July 6, 2016 on Tokyo MX with the series also broadcast on Sun TV as well as streamed in NicoNico service in Japan.

 The theme song of the series entitled "We Are Naria ☆ Girls" (We are なりあ☆がーるず) was performed by Seria Fukagawa, Aoi Koga, and Yūki Kuwahara, the three main cast.
 Hajime who also performs the theme song was responsible for the arrangement of the song and Jun'ichi Inoue was behind the composition.

 Crunchyroll announced in July 2016 that it has acquired rights to stream the anime with stream dates and regional availability yet to be disclosed.